nbdc-datahub/hbcd-docs/docs/instruments/biospec/urine.md

 These data are the results of urine toxicology assays. **Screening** results for substances are determined to be positive or negative based on predefined thresholds (**[Table 1](#urine-table1)**), or invalid - see [Validation Procedures](#validation). **Confirmatory tests** are used to confirm the results of screening for any substance analyte (e.g. **Amphetamine (`c_amp_u`)**), which are grouped into different classes by analyte screening tests and analyte confirmatory tests (**[Table 2](#urine-table2)**).

+Please note that as of May 19, 2025, USDTL removed the complex specimen validity algorithm that included pH and Nitrite to a simple creatinine measurement to determine the hydration of the urine specimens.
+As of May 19, 2025 urine samples were no longer assayed for sufentanil and USDTL migrated the initial test for fentanyl in urine from LDTD to immunoassay.

 <div id="urine-table1" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa fa-table"></i></span>
   <span class="text-with-link">